Modeling and Inventories

 This webinar provided a general overview of MOVES for both MOVES users and non-modelers.
 The presentation used for that webinar is here: Introduction to MOVES2010 (PDF) (63 pp, 504K, October 2010)

-The U.S. Environmental Protection Agency (EPA) and the Federal Highway Administration (FHWA) have developed a training course for MOVES2010b.
-This is a detailed, two-day, hands-on course intended for state and local agency staff who will use MOVES2010b for developing emissions inventories for SIP and conformity analyses.
-The course was designed to be self-taught in periods where no classes are scheduled, or travel budget constraints prevent attending an EPA or DOT sponsored course.
+The U.S. Environmental Protection Agency (EPA) has developed a training course for MOVES2014.
+This is a detailed, two-day, hands-on course intended for state and local agency staff who will use MOVES2014 for developing emissions inventories for SIP and conformity analyses.
+The course is designed to be self-taught in periods where no classes are scheduled, or travel budget constraints prevent attending an EPA or DOT sponsored course.
 Users can work through the modules and hands-on exercises at their convenience.
+Please note that this course is intended for new users of MOVES.
+If you have already taken MOVES2010 training and are familiar with the basic operation of MOVES, please refrain from signing up for this course to leave course spaces open for new users.
+This course has been updated in March, 2015.
+Course materials and instructions are available here: MOVES2014 Training Materials (ZIP) (31.3MB, March 2015)

 Project Level Training for Quantitative PM Hotspot Analysis